Shadow Game (novel): Plot

 She also finds her father's hidden lab.
-Once she does, she's hit with several brutal shocks.
-She is not Peter Whitney's biological daughter.
+Once she does, she discovers that she is not Peter Whitney's biological daughter.
 She, along with eleven other psychic girls, all under the age of three, were taken from European orphanages by him and experimented on, just like Ryland and his men.
 He chose girls because there was an abundance of female children abandoned by their families.
-Even more alarming, he experienced the same complications with the girls as he had with the men: painful headaches, brain bleeds, seizures.
+Even more alarming, he experienced the same complications with the girls as he had with the men: painful headaches, brain bleeds, and seizures.
 Just like the men, they had lost their natural barriers and Whitney couldn't undo what he had done.
-So, he stopped the experiment; he had the other girls adopted and kept Lily.
+As a result, he stopped the experiment; he had the other girls adopted and kept Lily.
 He tried the experiment again because he thought that he had gone wrong by choosing such young subjects.
 He felt that adult, well-trained subjects wouldn't have the same problems, but he was wrong.

 Once the men escape to Lily's home, she discovers that one of the men had electrodes planted in his head.
 This could only be done for one reason, to induce brain bleeds and kill him.
-Now it all become clear to Lily; someone is trying to steal the process and sell it on the open market.
+It all becomes clear to Lily; someone is trying to steal the process and sell it on the open market.
 When they were unable to break into Whitney's computer and get his notes, they resorted to killing the men to dissect them in order to discover how process worked.
 When Dr. Whitney became suspicious of the deaths, he too was murdered.

 The situation is even more complicated by Ryland and Lily's powerful attraction to one another.
-Lily fears that it's the result of her father's manipulation, and doesn't trust it.
-Ryland knows he's in love with Lily and doesn't care it is because of what Whitney has done.
+Lily fears that it is the result of her father's manipulation, and doesn't trust it.
+Ryland knows he is in love with Lily and doesn't care it is because of what Whitney has done.

 Lily thinks that Higgins and Philip Thornton, CEO of Donovans are responsible but she has no real proof.
 Luckily she finds a recording of Higgins (secretly made by her father) plotting not only Ryland's death, but also of General Ranier, Higgins' commanding officer.

 With the tape, they stop Higgins and restore the reputations of the Ghostwalkers.
-Now Lily and Ryland begin to search for the young women Peter put up for adoption.
+Lily and Ryland begin to search for the young women Peter put up for adoption.